 This is a standardised parameter across Europe, currently in force, but which may be revised in the future.
-However, payment service providers may now establish bilateral agreements enabling operations of a higher amount to be processed between them.
+However, Payment Service Providers may set a lower amount as limit, for business and risk management reasons.

 Should it not be possible to carry out an instant transfer of your preferred amount, you should continue to use the other payment solutions at your disposal.